-68 Sl. list RCG, 27/2006.
+68 SI. list RCG, 27/2006.

-which may not be longer than 30 days from the date on which a psychiatrist made the decision on involuntary placement.
+psychiatrist made the decision on involuntary placement.
 Also, psychiatric institution is required to submit periodic reports to the court on the health status of such person (Art.
 49).
 If psychiatric institution determines that the mentally ill person should remain in treatment after the time specified in the court decision, it must submit such proposal to the court seven days before the expiry of involuntary placement ordered by the court (Art.
 51).
 The court may decide to release the mentally ill person from a psychiatric institution before expiry of the time determined for the placement in a psychiatric facility, at the proposal of a psychiatric institution, if it determines that the health status of such individual has improved to such an extent that the reasons for his/her further placement ceased to exist (Art.
 52).